AlanSmithCS/12-days-of-Christmas/README.md

 Utilises the Lempel Ziv Welch (LZW) algorithm to compress the lyrics of "12 Days of Christmas" before decompressing it in a seperate file, with the goal of using as few bytes as possible to print the whole lyrics.

-There are three different methods which I tried, each subsequent one becoming slightly more ridiculous:
+There are several different methods which I tried, each subsequent one becoming slightly more ridiculous:

 1. Printing the entire lyrics on one line (```2501 bytes```)
    - [Method_1](https://github.com/AlanSmithCS/12-days-of-Christmas/tree/main/Method_1)